Update, 10/10/23: a new version of PDF Expert is coming for macOS Sonoma. We’ve checked and updated this guide for accuracy.

 PDF is a necessity in macOS.
 Without PDF, you can’t easily create & share portable documents.
 In fact, almost every native macOS application lets you export content into PDF.

-That is why a fully-fledged PDF editor for Mac is a necessity indeed!
-Unlike the common thought, there is an impressive variety of PDF editing programs to choose from.
+That is why a fully-fledged PDF editor for Mac makes sense!
+Fortunately, there is an impressive variety of PDF editing programs.

 And, Adobe Acrobat Pro is most people’s go-to option.

 Adobe Acrobat Pro DC has been the standard for PDF editing for quite a long time.
-Considering that Adobe built the format, it’s quite common too.
-Anyway, that’s not really a great reason to keep using Adobe Acrobat Pro DC as the macOS PDF editor.
+Considering that Adobe built the format, it’s quite not surprising.
+Anyway, it’s not a great reason to keep using Adobe Acrobat Pro DC as the macOS PDF editor.

-The Good: Acrobat Pro DC is undoubtedly one of the powerful PDF solutions out there.
-You are linked to the Adobe ecosystem as well.
-If you are someone who uses Adobe Reader for opening PDF format, you can have the benefits of a uniform UI as well.
+The Good: Acrobat Pro DC is undoubtedly one of the most powerful PDF solutions out there.
+You can get the best results if you use other Adobe products.
+If you use Adobe Reader to view PDF documents, you can have the benefits of a familiar UI as well.

 The Bad: Even then, Acrobat Pro DC does not offer the best User Interface in town.
 Sure, it gets the job done, but that’s not enough.
-We would not recommend Acrobat Pro DC when you want to edit multiple documents and manage everything with ease.
+We cannot recommend Acrobat Pro DC when you want to edit multiple documents and manage everything with ease.